/ HIGH SCHOOL STAFF

 I have the privilege of teaching high school Bible.
 It is a joy being able to communicate and demonstrate God’s good heart through the

 I graduated from Hope College in 2011 with a degree in English Education and Biblical Studies.
-My wonderful wife is a nurse in Zeeland (feel the zeel!) where we live with our two dogs, Annie and Piper.
+My wonderful wife is a nurse in Zeeland (feel the zeel!).
 I have been a huge Holland Christian fan ever since college when I was blessed to learn from some excellent HC teachers while studying to be a teacher myself.
 It is now an honor to be part of such a wonderful team of dedicated teachers.

 MR. GREG SCHEMPER

 FILM & ENGLISH TEACHER